elfakyn/screenpad_brightness/README.md

 0x50035 | Lid close action | ???
 0x100052 | ??? | ???

-To my knowledge there is not a mechanism to obtain the brigh
+To my knowledge there is not a mechanism to obtain the current brightness value, which I imagine is why the first time you launch the ASUS Libra Service (control software), it resets the brightness.

-### Example
+### Other Development

-For example, if you want to set brigthness to value 0x44, the command you want to send is `0x0000004400050032`

-## Magic numbers

-The ASUSLibraService binary uses a few magic numbers
+If you want to take a look at it yourself, decompile AsusLibraService.exe and search for the string `Backlight` or `"\\\\.\\ATKACPI"`, you'll find the function pretty quickly.

-## References
+## References and useful links

 The ScreenPad Pro control scheme is eerily similar to Aura Sync.
-ASUS has an official [Aura SDK](https://www.ASUS.com/campaign/aura/us/AURA-ready.php) and OpenRGB [already has functionality to control that exact device driver](https://gitlab.com/CalcProgrammer1/OpenRGB).
+ASUS has an official [Aura SDK](https://www.ASUS.com/campaign/aura/us/AURA-ready.php) and OpenRGB [already has functionality to control the ATKACPI device driver, but for RGB purposes](https://gitlab.com/CalcProgrammer1/OpenRGB).